MarvelcoOGFN/Ero-backend/readme.md

 ### i couldnt care less bro

+### The public version of this backend has been discontinued so it is "as is"

 ### This backend is made from lawin v2 as a base so credits to Lawin

 # road map: